rhaldkhein/centress/README.md

 Restart the server and you'll be greeted now with `Hello World` on `home` page.

-You can always use different Centress modules from npm for your each different sections/features of your application or just create your own custom Centress module with your business logic.
+You can always use different Centress modules from npm for each and every different sections/features in your application, or just create your own custom Centress module with your business logic.

 ## Centress Module